cs3157-borowski/guides/submission.md

 ## Compilation

 The TAs will make no effort to compile your code besides running `make`.
 So if you cloned a clean version of the repo, you should go into the src directories for each part and run nothing but make, which should produce an executable identical to the one the TAs will use for grading.
-You should run a few tests after generating the executable even if you have tested your code prior to adding the tag and pushing the changes.
+You should run a few tests after generating the executable even if you have tested your code prior to pushing the changes.

 ## Very Important Reminder